sdstolworthy/Flui/README.md

 # Flight UI (flui)

-A terminal-based flight tracking application using the FlightAware AeroAPI.
+A terminal-based flight tracking application using the FlightAware AeroAPI with a beautiful TUI.

 ## Features

-- Track flight status in real-time
+- **Real-time flight tracking** with FlightAware AeroAPI
-- View flight schedules, delays, and current status
+- **Terminal UI** displaying:
+  - Flight number
+  - Current status (On Time, Delayed, Cancelled, En Route)
+  - Estimated arrival time
+  - Flight progress bar
 - Clean separation between API layer and view models
 - Mock server support for development

+## Usage

+The TUI will display flight information in a clean terminal interface.
+Press `q` or `ESC` to exit.

 ## Development